OpenNebula/docs/source/management_and_operations/vm_management/overview.rst

   - Then you can create :ref:`VM instances <vm_instances>` out of the VM Template definition.
   - Specific procedures to :ref:`backup your VMs <vm_backup>` are explained in a dedicated Section.

-For vCenter based infrastructures read first the :ref:`VMware vCenter Virtual Machine <vcenter_specifics>` Section.
+For infrastructures based on vCenter, please read the :ref:`VMware vCenter Virtual Machine <vcenter_specifics>` Section first.

 Hypervisor Compatibility
 ================================================================================